-This weed barrier product is not completely fabric – it does contain some plastic.
+This heavy duty weed barrier product is not completely fabric – it does contain some plastic.
 It is entirely opaque to prevent photosynthesis and seed germination of weeds.

-The material is punctire resistant, despite the fact that it is easy to handle and cut.
+The material is puncture resistant, despite the fact that it is easy to handle and cut.